-Online psychology programs are ideal for busy students and those with personal or professional commitments.
-Online programs meet the same academic standards as on-campus programs and often save learners money in room and board and transportation costs.
+Online psychology programs may appeal to busy students and those with personal or professional commitments.
+Online programs meet the same academic standards as on-campus programs and can save learners money on costs related to room and board and transportation.

 Distance learners can access online lectures, coursework, and assignments from anywhere.
-Online psychology degrees are ideal for students in rural areas or other locations that are far from on-campus programs.
+Online psychology degrees may be ideal for students in rural areas or other locations that are far from on-campus programs.

-Unlike traditional psychology programs, which offer only one start date per year and require learners to attend on-campus classes, online psychology programs offer multiple start dates and asynchronous classes.
-While studying psychology online, degree seekers can tailor the program to their schedules.
+Unlike traditional psychology programs, which offer only one or two start dates per year and require learners to attend on-campus classes, online psychology programs may feature several start dates and asynchronous classes.
+While studying psychology online, degree-seekers can tailor the program to their schedules.